victorers1/personal-blog/src/content/notes/pc-config.md

 ## Intro

 These are my config files for some of the programs I use.
-Hope they will never be needed.
+This should be useful when I change my PC.

 ## Oh-my-posh Profile